Cozy Peach Kitchen

 How to make balsamic glaze

-To make a homemade balsamic vinaigrette, all you need is balsamic vinegar.
-Add balsamic vinegar to a small sauce pan over medium-high heat.
+To make a homemade balsamic glaze, all you need is balsamic vinegar.
+Add balsamic vinegar to a small sauce pot over medium-high heat.

-Bring to a gentle boil, then reduce to medium-low.
-Let simmer, stirring occasionally, until thickened.
+Bring to a rapid simmer, then reduce to medium-low heat.
+Let simmer gently, stirring occasionally, until thickened.
 This will take 15-20 minutes.

 Let simmer until thickened like molasses or maple syrup.
 It should be able to coat the back of a spoon without sliding off.

-One cup balsamic vinegar makes about ¼ cup balsamic glaze.
+One cup of balsamic vinegar makes about ¼ cup balsamic glaze.

 Close up of peaches, basil and mozzarella.